 It is also the season of Christmas baking.
 Cakes and mincemeat, always homemade, but not improved for a spicing of cement dust or fibreglass from the loft.
 I shut the kitchen door, dream of a degree of order, and a quiet corner to read and enjoy a cup – or glass – of something, with or without a mince pie.

 It is fortunate, perhaps, that I am writing of a dystopia right now, the smell of damp sandstone dust and plaster brings the notion of dereliction.
-My dystopian bathroom is cold, peeling green and has the dripping iron pipes of institutions.
+My dystopian bathroom is cold, with peeling green paint, and has the dripping iron pipes of imagined institutions.
 It smells of mould, decayed flesh and corroded metal.
-The sanitaryware is of chipped and scratched enamel, the plugholes and drains dropping downwards to some kind of dark pit where foul black slime accumulates.
+The sanitaryware is stained and chipped chipped, the plugholes and drains drop downwards to some kind of dark pit, where foul black slime accumulates.
 Even dystopias need bathrooms!

 For fun, I post a darkly silly poem about bathrooms, and spiders.

 Close up in your mirror, eye to eye,

 her doppelganger shivers a perfect mirage.